Bipolar disorder: Manic episodes

-Also known as a manic episode, mania is a distinct period of at least one week of elevated or irritable mood, which can range from euphoria to delirium.
+Also known as mania, a manic episode is a period of at least one week of elevated or irritable mood, which can range from euphoria to delirium.
 The core symptom of mania involves an increase in energy of psychomotor activity.
-Mania can also present with increased self-esteem or grandiosity, racing thoughts, pressured speech that is difficult to interrupt, decreased need for sleep, disinhibited social behavior, increased goal-oriented activities and impaired judgement, which can lead to exhibition of behaviors characterized as impulsive or high-risk, such as hypersexuality or excessive spending.
+Mania can also present with increased self-esteem or grandiosity, racing thoughts, pressured speech that is difficult to interrupt, decreased need for sleep, disinhibited social behavior, increased goal-oriented activities and impaired judgement, which can lead to impulsive or high-risk behaviors, such as excessive spending.
 To fit the definition of a manic episode, these behaviors must impair the individual's ability to socialize or work.
 If untreated, a manic episode usually lasts three to six months.

 In severe manic episodes, a person can experience psychotic symptoms, where thought content is affected along with mood.
 They may feel unstoppable, persecuted, or as if they have a special relationship with God, a great mission to accomplish, or other grandiose or delusional ideas.
-This may lead to violent behavior and, sometimes, hospitalization in an inpatient psychiatric hospital.
+This occasionally results in hospitalization in an inpatient psychiatric hospital, but a systematic review and meta-analysis showed that bipolar disorder, by itself, does not increase criminally violent behavior.
 The severity of manic symptoms can be measured by rating scales such as the Young Mania Rating Scale, though questions remain about the reliability of these scales.

+Authors of a chapter for a "clinical textbook" posit that mania is a medical emergency.
+Two other authors (Kane and Director) in the Journal of Medical Ethics have debated the medical decision-making capacity of people with mania.
+In a study of fifty inpatients with mania, 38% were found to have capacity to make their own treatment choices.

 The onset of a manic or depressive episode is often foreshadowed by sleep disturbance.
 Manic individuals often have a history of substance use disorder developed over years as a form of "self-medication".